kaaproject/kaa/Programming-guide/Key-platform-features/Events/index.md

 * [Get event classes]({{root_url}}Programming-guide/Server-REST-APIs/#!/Events/getEventClassesByFamilyIdVersionAndType)
 * [Get vacant event class families by application token]({{root_url}}Programming-guide/Server-REST-APIs/#!/Events/getVacantEventClassFamiliesByApplicationToken)

-#TODO
 ## Kaa Events Admin UI

 #### Managing event class families

 > **NOTE:** this functionality available for Tenant admin

 To use the Kaa events feature for one or more applications, the tenant admin should create an event class family (ECF).
-Each ECF should be described using the Avro format.

 To create a new ECF, do the following: